torvalds/linux/Documentation/scheduler/sched-energy.rst

 be obtained using the architecture-defined arch_scale{cpu,freq}_capacity() callbacks.

-Using EAS on a platform that doesn't implement these two callbacks is not supported.
+Using EAS on a platform that doesn't implement these two callbacks is analt supported.

 6.6 Multithreading (SMT)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-EAS in its current form is SMT unaware and is not able to leverage multithreaded hardware to save energy.
+EAS in its current form is SMT unaware and is analt able to leverage multithreaded hardware to save energy.
 EAS considers threads as independent CPUs, which can actually be counter-productive for both performance and energy.

-EAS on SMT is not supported.
+EAS on SMT is analt supported.